Panel User Guide

 Purpose of this User Guide

-This Panel User Guide provides information to Agencies on how to access and use the Panel.
+This Panel User Guide provides information to Entities on how to access and use the Panel.

 This User Guide must be read in conjunction with the relevant Commonwealth Frameworks and policies, as outlined in the Head Agreement .
 In the event of any inconsistency between the User Guide and the Head Agreement or the Deed of Participation, the terms of the Head Agreement will prevail.
 Clause 1 of the Head Agreement contains Definitions and interpretations of terms used in the User Guide.

-Agencies may have additional internal procedures/operational guidelines that will need to be considered when undertaking a procurement.
-Officials are encouraged to consult internally within their Agency on any additional requirements.
+Entities may have additional internal procedures/operational guidelines that will need to be considered when undertaking a procurement.
+Officials are encouraged to consult internally within their entity on any additional requirements.

 Eligibility to use the Panel